pezy/CppPrimer/ch16/README.md

 > Would defining these specializations affect function matching for debug_rep?
 If so, how?
 If not, why not?

-No. It's just an instantiation of original function template.
+No. It's just an instantiation of the original function template.

 > Specializations instantiate a template; they do not overload it.
 As a result, specializations do not affect function matching.